Karen-W-2002/parallel-count-sort-c/README.md

 Shared: a\[ \]

+Why is count and temp local?

+because I localised the whole function of count sort, with each of the threads calling it

 **Q2: If we parallelize the for i loop using the scoping you specified in the previous part, are there any loop-carried dependencies?
 Explain**

-Loop-carried dependencies: dependence exists across iterations

-i.e. if the loop is removed, the dependence no longer exists
+Yes there are loop dependencies in the for i loop.
+Inside the for i loop, the j loop exists, and if the i loop is removed from existence, then the dependence wouldn't exist anymore.
+That's how we can tell that there is loop-carried depedency.

 **Q3: Can we parallelize the call to memcpy?
 Can we modify the code so that this part of the function will be parallelizable?"**

-My current idea: Yes, different processes/threads write to different part of the array at the same time

-HOWEVER, there might be an error
+Yes memcpy can be parallelised but only inside the local function!
+The way I wrote it, inside count sort it can be parallelised because the function is local.
+However, it can not be parallelised if copying TO a GLOBAL array.

+Line 62: memcpy(a, temp, n\*sizeof(int)); is parallelised because the function is local

+Line 109: memcpy(a + id\*keys, local_arr, keys\*sizeof(int)); is not parallelised because a is a GLOBAL variable and I made it thread safe with mutexes

-**Q4: How does the performance of your parallelization of Count sort compare to serial Count sort?
+**Q5: How does the performance of your parallelization of Count sort compare to serial Count sort?
 How does it compare to serial qsort library function?**